awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values-displayed.md

-# Values That Amazon Route 53 Displays When You Create a Health Check<a name="health-checks-creating-values-displayed"></a>
+# Values that Amazon Route 53 displays when you create a health check<a name="health-checks-creating-values-displayed"></a>

 The **Create Health Check** page displays the following values based on the values that you typed: